msveshnikov/jira-clone-autocode/DOCUMENTATION.md

 ## Project Overview

-The JIRA Clone is a lightweight project management tool inspired by Atlassian's JIRA, built with React and featuring a mocked backend.
+The JIRA  is a lightweight project management tool inspired by Atlassian's JIRA, built with React and featuring a mocked backend.
 It aims to provide essential project management functionalities in a user-friendly interface.

 ### Key Objectives